1. What is your photography style?

 17. Can I keep all of my images?

 Yes.
 You’ll receive digital copies of every image in your online gallery.
-All the photographs are fully edited, and can be reprinted to a 5x7 size.
+All the photographs are fully edited, and can be reprinted as many times as you like.